fluent/fluent-plugin-kafka/README.md

 ### Output plugin

-This `kafka2` plugin is for fluentd v1.0 or later.
+This `kafka2` plugin is for fluentd v1 or later.
+This plugin uses `ruby-kafka` producer for writing data.
+If `ruby-kafka` doesn't fit your kafka environment, check `rdkafka2` plugin instead.
 This will be `out_kafka` plugin in the future.

     <match app.**>
       @type kafka2